prim011/CPP-Examples/Confidentiality/README.md

 [^1]: See Wikipedia at this [link](https://en.wikipedia.org/wiki/Authenticated_encryption) or this good reference: []()
 [^2]: Note that the encryption operation and the HMAC operation will need to be computed using _different_ cryptographic keys.
 This is becuase they are two separate cryptographic operations, providing different security services.
 Using different keys follows the best practises principles of keys separations
 [^3]: Thanks to [Wikipedia](https://en.wikipedia.org/wiki/Authenticated_encryption)
+[^4]: It has to be noted the differnece between the AES symmetric key and the _initialization vector (iv)_ which comes into the initialization of the ctx structure.
+The Key is the symmetic key used in the security service, wehreas the _iv_ is and optimization factor for the AES algorithim.
+This last one is fine to be controlled locally at the node level.

-[^1]: see link in [here](https://www.cryptopp.com/wiki/HMAC) and [here](https://www.cryptopp.com/docs/ref/class_h_m_a_c.html)
+[^5]: see link in [here](https://www.cryptopp.com/wiki/HMAC) and [here](https://www.cryptopp.com/docs/ref/class_h_m_a_c.html)
-[^2]: The tree structure relies on this abstract implementation to get the hash of the leaf nodes in the markel tree implementation and use them to combine and form that unique fingerprint which is specific to the tree structure, as we will see later in the next chapter
+[^6]: The tree structure relies on this abstract implementation to get the hash of the leaf nodes in the markel tree implementation and use them to combine and form that unique fingerprint which is specific to the tree structure, as we will see later in the next chapter